Join Our Team!

 Any ACTWS member with an interest is invited to apply.
 This year, we are also looking for board members who have strong science communication skills or experience, experience working with Indigenous Peoples or other marginalized groups in the wildlife field, or strong fundraising skills.

-To apply, email a brief description of yourself to our executive director, Shantel Carels.
+To apply, email a brief description of yourself to our executive director.
 Check out the existing executive board bios for examples of descriptions.
-Descriptions will be used in the 2023 election survey that will be sent to members for voting.
-If you have any questions, please reach out to our executive director.
-Share this page with anyone who you think would be a good fit for your ACTWS!
+Your bio will be used in the 2026 election survey that will be sent to members for voting.

-Applications are due February 8, 2024.
+Applications are due January 27, 2026.

-Voting ends shortly before our Annual General Meeting on March 8, 2024.
+Voting ends shortly before our Annual General Meeting on February 27, 2026.

 PO BOX 4990